 Average score for both games: 74.5/100

 We now have average scores of both Road Rage and Hit and Run and the average score of both games.
 If you look at the average scores, Road Rage's performance became a bit abysmal over its poor graphics and bugs, as well as being a Crazy Taxi clone.
 That's why it averaged on a 65/100 as none of the versions even passed a 70/100.
 The one with the highest rating was the GameCube version, which can be played if Nintendo releases it on their GameCube catalog.
 But Hit and Run became a critically acclaimed Simpsons game of all time over its GTA goodness and quality graphics.
 It has averaged on a good score of 80/100.
-Both games have averaged on a 74.5/100, so I believe that PlayStation Plus Premium and Nintendo Switch Online's GameCube catalog should have a place for both of these games because this is a good average score of both Simpsons games developed by Radical.
+Both games have averaged on a 74.5/100, so I believe that PlayStation Plus Premium and GameCube Classics should have a place for both of these games because this is a good average score of both Simpsons games developed by Radical.

-The next one is hopeful for Xbox players that they can be able to play two of Fox Interactive and Radical's Simpsons games on the Xbox One and Xbox Series X|S since these platforms support full backwards compatibility, both physically and digitally.
+The next one is hopeful for Xbox players that they can be able to physically play two of Fox Interactive and Radical's Simpsons games on the Xbox One and Xbox Series X|S since these platforms support full backwards compatibility.
 Who knew that Microsoft, the only American manufacturer of the big three, would achieve full Xbox backwards compatibility on both of their modern systems to make Xbox players happy that they can be able to play both Simpsons games in the 6th generation era because of the Xbox 360 being easy to develop for?

 I just received some news that Disney+ has launched a 24/7 stream that plays all 767 Simpsons episodes from Seasons 1 to 35 in chronological order.
 It is great news, but it needs a random episode button fans wanted as they don't want to watch the episodes in order.
-It is the perfect opportunity to binge watch The Simpsons on Disney+ to bolster your hopes of Sony and Nintendo releasing Radical's two games on PlayStation Plus Premium and the Nintendo Switch Online's GameCube catalog.
+It is the perfect opportunity to binge watch The Simpsons on Disney+ to bolster your hopes of Sony and Nintendo releasing Radical's two games on PlayStation Plus Premium and the Nintendo Switch Online's GameCube Classics catalog.